 Late assignments/quizzes and Requests for Due Date Extension

-Module assignments and quizzes (including retakes) must be completed by the indicated due date or the assignment and/or quiz is forfeited and scored as incomplete and graded as zero.
-In the event that the due date cannot be met, the student is required to submit a written request for an extension including the reason.
+Module assignments and quizzes (including retakes) must be completed by the indicated due date.
+In the event that the due date cannot be met, the student is required to submit a written request for an extension prior to the deadline date.
+A late fee of $50 will apply to all late assignments/quizzes unless an extension is requested prior to the deadline.
+Undelivered assignments will be graded as zero.
 The CCOA Program reserves the right to share related communication with the sponsoring optometrist.
 All requests must be emailed to email@example.com prior to the due date.

 The CCOA Program workshop is designed to further develop a student’s practical skills and to review the critical components of each module.
 The workshop provides students with an exciting learning experience.
-Each workshop is two days in length, usually held on Saturday/Sunday.
+Each workshop is two days in length, usually held on Saturday/Sunday and are hosted yearly from January to March.
 Participation in the full two-day course is a mandatory requirement for writing the CCOA Examination.
-Given the uncertainty regarding COVID-19 and our concern for the health and safety of both students and instructors, the workshop component of the curriculum for the 2020-21 Full Course cycle is being waived.
+Workshop dates and locations are made available in September of each year.

 The CCOA Examination:

-- is online (via a student’s CCOA Learning Portal)
+- is online (via a student’s CAO Learning Portal)